 The answer is simple, and in either case, the same: “See a specialist.”
 They have diagnostic equipment and expertise that allows them to detect even the early stages of venous or arterial disorders.
 And it’s important that a trained specialist gets to use these advanced diagnostic procedures, because many forms of vein disease and arterial disease don’t have any overt symptoms that a layman can detect.
 Diagnosis of these conditions requires the specialized equipment they use, and the years of training and experience they’ve gained in how to use it.

 Fortunately, the tests used by Hawaii vein specialists to detect vascular disease are fast, painless, and noninvasive.
-So there is very little reason to not call our varicose vein treatment specialist in Honolulu to set up a checkup of your own.
+So there is very little reason to not call our varicose vein specialist in Oahu, Honolulu to set up a checkup of your own.
 It’s a “win-win situation,” because if we find you have vascular disease we can tell you how to treat it, and if we find that you don’t have it yet but are at high risk of developing it, we can tell you how to prevent it.